sknief/honours/NAR/Null_models/README.md

    <p> * A Concentration Live Graph Code</p>
    <p> * Write code for independent fitness graph so it can be exported easier?</p>
   </details>

+### Null Model V2 ###

+*22/06/2021* - Added a burn-in section, which appears to work?
+Need to get more information on how other models handle burn-in; quasi-functional for now though.